 Patrik Ringborg has conducted over 30 German orchestras, including the Sächsische Staatskapelle Dresden, the Orchestra of Deutsche Oper Berlin, the Munich Radio Orchestra, Deutsche Kammerphilharmonie Bremen, the Frankfurt Radio Symphony Orchesta, the WDR Symphony Orchestra in Cologne, and the Gürzenich Orchestra as well as concerts in many other countries.

 In Sweden he has worked with all the main orchestras.
 The Gothenburg Opera appointed him Principal Guest Conductor after the debut in 1998 with Tannhäuser.
 He subsequently conducted all Wagner productions with the company until 2006 and returned with a new production of Salome in 2011.
-The world première of Gefors’ Notorious followed in 2015.
+The world première of Gefors’ Notorious followed in 2015 and next season Patrik Ringborg's first Ariadne can be heard there.

 Maestro Ringborg has been a guest with the Royal Stockholm Philharmonic Orchestra since 1996 and conducted the Nobel Prize Award Ceremony in 2008.
 Having conducted the Stockholm Royal Opera in Elektra (Savonlinna 2010), his opera debut in Stockholm followed in 2013 with a new production of Parsifal directed by Christof Loy and in 2016 he returned to conduct the world première of Daniel Börtz' Medea and the 490 anniversary gala of the Royal Orchestra.